armanbilge/fs2-io_uring/README.md

 ## Versioning and compatibility

 Because this library implements FS2 sealed interfaces, but is released and versioned independently, it is not covered by FS2's usual guarantee of backwards-binary-compatibility.
+Specifically, updating your FS2 version may cause fs2-io_uring to break.

-You should not depend on it in libraries.
+Therefore, you should not add it as a dependency in libraries.
 Instead, make sure to expose the `Network` and `UnixSockets` constraints of your library, so that users can substitute the fs2-io_uring implementations of these APIs in their applications.